 Homeschooling Laws, regulations and Requirements in Alaska

 The homeschooling laws in Alaska are very simple and straightforward.
-The Law requires every child aged between 7 to 16 years attend school.
-The laws for homeschooling in Alaska is quite flexible compared to many other states.
+The Law requires every child aged between 7 to 16 years to attend school.
+The laws for homeschooling in Alaska are quite flexible compared to many other states.

 Homeschooling parents will be granted a fund that they can use for their children’s educational needs.
 The family can use this stipend for all sort of educational mater.
 If you choose to homeschool the child under the homeschool statute then there’s no need to notify the state, seek approval, file form or have any professional teaching degrees.